-The Carrosserie du Prince d'Orange has been taking care of the vehicles entrusted to it for 30 years.
-In three decades, the small confidential garage has become a specialized workshop and a center of excellence in its field.
-"I worked for 12 years as a car expert, but I eventually got tired of the administrative burden of this job," recalls Henri Harms, founder and owner, but above all a car enthusiast.
-For the past five years, he has added a string to the bow of his flourishing body shop: a department dedicated to classic cars.
-Successful bet: the order book is still full and people rush (sometimes from far away) to entrust their rolling jewels to the care of HHistoricar.
-This is illustrated by, among others, a Jaguar Eventer whose body is in very poor condition...
-Thanks to HHistoricar's know-how, this "hunting station wagon" version of the Jaguar XJS, produced in only 69 examples by the famous English coachbuilder Lynx, will be given a new lease of life.
-And, this winter, another prestigious project is on the horizon: an Aston Martin DB4 (the same one as James Bond), whose paintwork has become dull and needs a real facelift.
-As far as the mechanical part is concerned, if HHistoricar takes care of some small works, all the rest is subcontracted to well-known and recognized specialists.
-Thanks to this network, HHistoricar can implement complete restoration works.
-There is no doubt about it: HHistoricar is now the place where the jewels of the automobile history are reborn.
+Carrosserie du Prince d'Orange has been caring for the vehicles entrusted to its care for 30 years.
+In three decades, the small, confidential garage has become a specialized workshop and a center of excellence in its field.
+"I worked for 12 years as a car expert, but eventually I got bored of the administrative burden of the job," recalls Henri Harms, founder and owner, but above all a car enthusiast.
+Over the past five years, he has added another string to the bow of his flourishing body shop: a department dedicated to classic cars.
+A successful gamble: the order book is still full, and people are flocking (sometimes from far and wide) to entrust their rolling jewels to HHistoricar's care.
+A case in point is , a Jaguar Eventer whose bodywork is in very poor condition...
+Thanks to HHistoricar's expertise, this "hunting estate" version of the Jaguar XJS, produced in just 69 examples by the famous English coachbuilder Lynx, will be given a second lease of life.
+And this winter, another prestigious project is on the horizon: an Aston Martin DB4 (the same as James Bond's), whose matte paintwork is in need of a real facelift.
+As for the mechanical side of things, while HHistoricar takes care of some of the smaller jobs, everything else is subcontracted to well-known specialists.
+Thanks to this network, HHistoricar can carry out complete restoration work.
+There's no doubt about it: HHistoricar is now the place where the jewels of automotive history are reborn.